Shrikant Shinde

-Shrikant Eknath Shinde (born 4 February 1987) is an Indian politician serving as a member of Parliament in the Lok Sabha.
+Shrikant Shinde (born 4 February 1987) is an Indian politician serving as a member of Parliament in the Lok Sabha.
 He represents the Kalyan constituency of Maharashtra and is a member of the Shiv Sena political party.

 He is the son of Eknath Shinde, the incumbent Deputy Chief Minister of Maharashtra.
 At the time of his 2014 election win, he was a final-year Master's student of orthopaedics.

 Early life and education

 Shinde is a qualified medical practitioner (MBBS followed by M.S.
 Orthopedics).
 He completed his M.S. from Dr. D Y Patil Medical College, Navi Mumbai.
 Shinde's family members includes his father, Eknath Shinde, mother Lata, wife Vrushali and son Rudransh.
 Shinde first got elected as a Member of Parliament in 2014 elections, from the Kalyan Lok Sabha constituency.
 He became youngest maratha Member of Parliament ever.
 He won the election a second time from the same constituency in May 2019.